Skip to Content

 Your plan may offer the option to increase your insurance cover without providing health evidence.

-Consolidate your insurance
+Transfer your insurance

 If you’re like many Australians, you’ve probably got a few super accounts and may have insurance through these as well.
 Find out more about why bringing your super and insurance together in one account makes sense.

-Changing or cancelling your cover
+Changing or cancelling your insurance

-You can apply to change or cancel your insurance cover at any time, simply complete the Insurance form available at plum.com.au or contact us on 1300 55 7586.
+If you’d like to change or cancel your insurance cover, simply complete and submit the Insurance Form by logging in to your online account or contact us on 1300 55 7586.

 Younger Plum Super members and members with low super balances